fogus/spiel/pyramidenspiel/toripoka/README.markdown

  * 5 points for each mixed-color tree without black pieces
  * 1 point for each of the rest of your pieces
  * negative points of value for any black pieces or trees

+The player with the most points wins.
+In the result of a tie, the player with the fewest pyramids wins.
+Again, if there's still a tie then the player with the fewest distinct colors wins.
+If there is still a tie then both players win.

 Design Notes
 ============